risk-first/website/misc/InfoQ.md

 redirect_from:
  - /post/news/2019/06/19/InfoQ
  - /2019/06/19/InfoQ
+tweet: yes
 ---

 # InfoQ

-Ben Linders at InfoQ just wrote an article about Risk-First.
+Ben Linders at InfoQ wrote an article about Risk-First.

 You can check it out [here](https://www.infoq.com/articles/book-review-risk-free-software-development/)